 CONVENIENTLY LOCATED TO SERVE NASHVILLE, BRENTWOOD, AND FRANKLIN

 The eyes may be the most important feature of the face.
-They are usually the first thing seen when meeting someone and the most focused on feature during any conversation.
-The eyes combined with the area surrounding- skin and eye brows can indicate almost any emotion alone.
+They are usually the first thing seen when meeting someone and the most focused on features during any conversation.
+The eyes combined with the area surrounding- skin and eyebrows can indicate almost any emotion alone.
 The biggest issue, is when the appearance of the area does not match how we feel.
 Bags under the eyes can give a tired appearance when we feel great.
-Lower eyebrows can give an appearance of anger, when we are just fine.
+Lower eyebrows can give an appearance of anger when we are just fine.
 A lot of these features are genetic, however, most people will have these changes just due to the natural aging process.
-Dr. Paul Warner Papillion, a double board certified plastic surgeon, performs hundreds of eyelid surgery “blepharoplasty” and facial rejuvenation procedures a year.
-Dr. Papillion focuses on the entire eye region, oftentimes as mentioned before, the eye brows and other surrounding areas may need to be addressed to give the best outcome.
-Schedule your consultation today and keep reading as Dr. Papillion answers some key questions about eyelid “blepharoplasty” surgery.
+Dr. Paul Warner Papillion, a double board-certified plastic surgeon, performs hundreds of eyelid surgery “blepharoplasty” and facial rejuvenation procedures a year.
+Dr. Papillion focuses on the entire eye region, oftentimes as mentioned before, the eyebrows and other surrounding areas may need to be addressed to give the best outcome.
+Schedule your consultation today in Nashville and keep reading as Dr. Papillion answers some key questions about eyelid “blepharoplasty” surgery.

 Downtime: 4-10 days

 Pain Scale: 3-5